laroccacharly/reinforcement_learning_adventure/README.md

 # A reinforcement learning adventure
-This is a compilation of reinforcement learning algorithms.
+This repository contains a compilation of reinforcement learning algorithms and a test suite.

-**
+## List of algorithms
-There are no shortage of RL repos on github (see the Related works section).
+- Action-value method (to solve the k-armed Bandit problem)
-If you are looking for state-of-the-art implementations I recommend you look into these.
+- Q-Learning (using a linear model and a deep neural network)
-**
+- Monte Carlo Control

-## Goals of this project
+- Actor-Critic with eligibility traces
-Learn about RL by implementing algorithms by myself while using good practices (OOP, TDD)
+- DDPG

-I noticed how most repos lack a test suite and good abstractions.
+- PPO (WIP)

 ## Related works
 - OpenAI baseline (https://github.com/openai/baselines/tree/master/baselines )